South Africa ESL Lesson Plan [Free PDF]

 Students will collaboratively research different tourist attractions in South Africa and then create a colorful brochure showcasing these attractions using descriptive language.
 This project integrates reading, writing, and creativity while reinforcing vocabulary related to travel and tourism.

-See also The Three Little Pigs Lesson Plan [Free PDF]
+See also "P" Is for Peril ESL Lesson Plan [Free PDF]

 ESL Homework Assignment